LXV. The Guy With The Barong Tattoo

 The wholesome vibe between us immediately dissipated.
 The moment my date walked through my front door, I could sense the hunger in his hazel eyes.
 And no, he’s definitely not hungry for some rendang and laksa.
 When he unpromptedly removed his white tee, I gasped.
 His lean muscles were bulging in all the right places with the right amount of chest hair on his sculpted torso.
 His proportion was correct.
 Everything about his body was correct.

 I was so mesmerized by his body that it took me too long to notice the tattoo on his left arm.
 The tattoo was of a Balinese Barong, a pattern I saw innumerable times growing up.
 But before my mind went to dark places, I simply chose to ignore the tattoo.
 There was no time to contemplate whether it was a cultural appropriation issue.
 There was no time to worry if the Balinese holy spirits would bear witness to the sin of my homosexuality.
-At that moment, I had a more pressing issue at hand, as this curly-hair adonis was ready to press his dick into me.
+At that moment, I had a more pressing issue at hand, as this curly-hair cutie was ready to press his dick into me.

 We first fucked on the sofa bed in my living room, the same living room I shared with randos from work.
 Yes, I knew it was gross and morally problematic, but we’re not here to talk about morals, aren’t we?
 The moment his 7-inch penis sprung out of his black undies, I immediately dropped to my knees and showcased my oral technique— a form of art I had ruthlessly perfected after years of experience.
 But I could sense the impatience radiating from his throbbing member as I gradually upped my fellatio game, surprising him with how each brush from my tongue kept getting better and better.
 My date wanted something more.
 He was hungry for the main dessert, and I was ready to serve him some cakes, the cherry on top of this delicious culinary journey.

 Even after one semi-decent Malaysian lunch and two mind-blowing, back-to-back sex, I didn’t notice a change in my date’s behavior.
-The curly-haired Adonis still appeared to be as distant as ever; even after he wrecked the shit out of my bussy I poured my heart and soul for this guy.
+The curly-haired cutie still appeared to be as distant as ever; even after he wrecked the shit out of my bussy I poured my heart and soul into this guy.
 It was as if I was still an outsider to him, even though he had been inside me.

 It wasn’t until one of those evenings when I just did not know when to fucking quit bothering him that he finally confided to me.